machineghost/grand-circus-technical-challenge/README.md

 **NOTE #3:** When I installed everything originally it worked, but when I tested later I ran into a dependency conflict between Typescript and CRA.
 If you run into this please use `--force` on your `npm install`; the two packages work fine together when installed this way.

 The instructions that follow are the generic CRA instructions.
-Please remember to run  "npm i" first!

 ## Available Scripts